 Researching adoption information or just want to learn more about adoption?
 From the different types of adoption professionals to the types of adoption and adoption costs, the adoption world is a vast one.

-When considering adoption, many worry about the costs associated with choosing adoption.
-With questions about medical costs, legal fees and other adoption costs, many wonder if they can afford to choose adoption.
+The cost of adoption is often the most asked about topic when people contact our agency.
+With questions about medical costs, legal fees and other adoption costs, many wonder if they can even afford to choose adoption.

 The types of adoption programs offered by an adoption agency can vary depending on the agency’s resources, expertise and licenses.
 American Adoptions encourages families and birth parents to research each agency and program thoroughly to find the best adoption program for them.

 The following explains how adoption benefits the adoptive triad collectively as well as individually.

 Adoption provides children countless opportunities, but none are possible without biggest opportunity of all - the opportunity to be adopted.

 Jerry and Lisaâ€™s struggles with infertility were not big enough to keep them from their ultimate dream of becoming parents.

 An unwanted pregnancy can derail a young womanâ€™s plans almost instantly, but she shouldnâ€™t lose hope as there are many people who can help.

 A crisis pregnancy can define a womanâ€™s life by the way she handles the situation.
 Does she put herself before her child, or her child before herself?